annepetersen/handbook/pages/training-and-development/external-speaking-request-playbook.md

 Most approvals will take 2–3 weeks to complete.
 Some approvals can take up to 3-6 weeks to complete depending on the approvals necessary.
-Requests submitted with less than a week lead time are not likely to be approved–please check in with your designated Outreach/Events lead before submitting an approval with less than a week lead time.
+Requests submitted with less than a week lead time are not likely to be approved – please check in with your designated Outreach/Events lead before submitting an approval with less than a week of lead time.

 - Until you have been fully approved, the event organizers cannot name you in their marketing materials.
 Let [TTS Outreach](mailto:tts-outreach@gsa.gov)